aboudou/SmartEverything_SigFox_GPS/README.md

 - longitude, float datatype, 4 bytes,
 - altitude, integer datatype, 4 bytes (SmartEverything prototyping board uses an ARM Cortex M0, which is a 32 bits MCU).

-All the bytes of these data are concatenated, into an hexadecimal encoded string.
+All the bytes of these data are concatenated in the reverse order, into an hexadecimal encoded string.
 Example :
 <pre>
 - float value                : 1.5345
 - bytes values               : 37 71 45 66
+- reversed bytes values      : 66 45 71 37
-- hexadecimal representation : 25 47 2D 42
+- hexadecimal representation : 42 2D 47 25
 </pre>

+As the byte order is reversed, the data is reversed too.
+In the struct, we have the following order : latitude, longitude, altitude.
+In the data frame sent to SigFox, we have the following order : altitude, longitude, latitude.

-The following SigFox frame 25472d427f6ac43fdc000000 is
+The following SigFox frame 000000923fc46152422d46e6 is
 <pre>
-- 25472d42 : hexadecimal value of latitude,  43.319477081299
+- 00000092 : hexadecimal value of altitude, in reverse order   : 146
-- 7f6ac43f : hexadecimal value of longitude, 1.534500002861
+- 3fc46152 : hexadecimal value of longitude, in reverser order : 1.5342199802399
-- dc000000 : hexadecimal value of latitude,  220
+- 422d46e6 : hexadecimal value of latitude, in reverse order   : 43.319236755371
 </pre>